 High street rents are usually the highest for businesses in the town—so you are unlikely to find small, quirky shops for collectibles.
 You probably won't many fast food outlets either—unless they are part of big, national chains.

 So Why Is It Called "the" High Street

 It's just one of those quirks of language as occasionally used in the UK.
 People say the King's Road, the Fulham Road, the London Road, the M1 (a motorway).
 But they don't apply the word "the" to every place name.
 To a visitor, it can seem fairly random but you soon get used to it.

 Fashion on the High Street

 High street fashion describes mass-market retail style - the sort of clothing you will find in the chain stores.
 High Street fashion may be made to very high standards and of good quality materials, but its high volume manufacture and sale make it non-exclusive.
 The more cutting edge and directional a retailer is, the faster it will interpret designer fashions for the high street.

 Oddly, high street fashion can be found anywhere - in big department stores, in out of town malls, in chain stores and independent local shops.
 The phrase is applied to top of the line goods and clothing, reinterpreted for more budget-minded shoppers - wherever you find them.

 Award Winning High Streets

 In September 2016, the UK Department for Communities and Local Government announced the finalists in a High Street of the Year competition.
-Several on the shortlist were among my own favorites.
+Several on the shortlist were among our own favorites.
 In the City category, the Norwich Castle/Arcade District and Broadmead in Bristol made their way onto the list.
 The famous Pantiles in Tunbridge Wells, Kent was shortlisted in the "Local Parade" category, and Falmouth was shortlisted among Coastal Communities.
-A new list of award winning High Streets is named annually.
+A new list of award-winning High Streets is named annually.